 The objective of pulverized coal oxygen-fired combustion is to combust coal in an enriched oxygen environment using pure oxygen diluted with recycled CO2 or water (H2O).
 The process is pictorially shown below.
 Under these conditions, the primary products of combustion are CO2 and H2O, and the CO2 can be captured by condensing the water in the exhaust stream.
 Oxy-combustion offers several additional benefits, as determined through large-scale laboratory testing and systems analysis:

 Both pre-combustion and oxy-combustion utilize air separation to combust coal in an enriched oxygen environment.
 However, it is important to note that the amount of oxygen required in oxy-combustion is significantly greater than in pre-combustion applications, increasing CO2 capture costs.
 A higher purity oxygen stream would also need to be used.
-Oxygen is typically produced using low-temperature (cryogenic) air separation, but novel oxygen separation techniques such as ion transport membranes and chemical looping systems are being developed to reduce costs.
+Oxygen is typically produced using low-temperature (cryogenic) air separation, but novel oxygen separation techniques involving innovative approaches that are cost effective at smaller scales are being developed to reduce costs.